 Brazil has a distinguishing characteristic as compared to developed countries.
 In many cases, car rental companies use their structure (branch network) not only to operate the car rental business, but also a corporate fleet rental business.
 Accordingly, the corporate fleet sector’s numbers are included in data published by ABLA.

 Expansion of the outsourced fleet segment in recent years was chiefly due to the following factors:

 - A trend towards the use of Fleet Management services by small, medium and large companies;

 - Development of services related to corporate fleet rental.

-The Brazilian fleet management market is fragmented, with Unidas leading this segment with a 11.1% market share in terms of revenues.
-The main specialized companies in the sector of fleet management in Brazil are: Unidas, Total Fleet (Localiza), Arval, LM, ALD, Ouro Verde, Leaseplan, DaVinci, Locaralpha, Lets and Master Car Rental, among others.
+The Brazilian fleet management market is fragmented, with Unidas leading this segment with a 17.4% market share in terms of the total fleet of the segment.
 However, practically all of the more than 11,000 rental companies in the country in 2017 also operated in this business segment.